resbaz/resbaz2021/perth/about.md

 ResBaz is particularly aimed at those new to digital research tools.
 To hear from trainers and participants of the 2019 ResBaz Perth, watch the 'ResBaz testimonials' video below!

-To get an idea of what will be taught at Resbaz check our preliminary Schedule below.
+To get an idea of what will be taught at ResBaz check our preliminary Schedule below.

 <style type="text/css">
 .centered {